Igalia/phpreport/docs/src/user/tasks.md

 - Time: fill the start and end dates in.
 - Project: project the task belongs to.
-You may search by the project or the customer name.
-There is one special entry in the combo box, _Load all projects_, that would let you load the complete list of projects in the system; users will only see projects they are assigned to by default.
+You may search by the project or the customer name, users will only see projects they are assigned to.
 - Story: you can fill this field with a keyword to help you to differentiate tasks inside the same project.
 - Description: the big text area in the center can be used to write a